Britain's oldest men mark 110th birthday

 Britain's two oldest men, born on the same day, have been celebrating their 110th birthdays.

-Alfred Smith, from Perthshire, and Robert Weighton, from Hull, were born on 29 March 1908.
+Alf Smith, from St Madoes in Perthshire, and Robert Weighton, from Hull, were born on 29 March 1908.

 Robert, who now lives in Alton in Hampshire, said he was just "one of the lucky ones" to live so long.